 First and foremost, All in One WP Security and Firewall offers comprehensive WordPress protection with its powerful range of functionalities.
 The plugin is heavy on brute force attack protection, helping you to combat the most common form of website security breach.

 As the name implies, the plugin also adds a firewall to your website.
-This firewall has several pre-set configurations — these can be activated at the click of a button, letting you select the level of protection you want.
+This firewall has several preset configurations that can be activated at the click of a button, letting you select the level of protection you want.

 However, best of all, All in One is one of the most user-friendly security plugins around.
-The plugin assigns your website a security score, which is useful for monitoring improvements.
-Before you make changes to the plugin’s settings, it will tell you how this will impact your overall security score — this is also an excellent way to learn about the most important aspects of on-site security.
+It assigns your website a security score, which is useful for monitoring improvements, and, before you make changes to the plugin’s settings, it will tell you how this will impact your overall security score — this is also an excellent way to learn about the most important aspects of on-site security.

-If you want the free version of Jetpack to strengthen your site’s security, you’ll need to turn on the Protect module — you can read more about the individual Jetpack modules here.
-With this module activated, Jetpack protects you against brute force attacks.
+If you want the free version of Jetpack to strengthen your site’s security, you’ll need to turn on the Protect module, which guards you against brute force attacks.

-However, it’s the paid versions of Jetpack which boast all the serious security features.
-Paid Jetpack comes in two flavors.
+However, it’s the paid versions of Jetpack that boast all the serious security features.
+Paid Jetpack comes in two flavors:

-For $99/year, you can pick up a Jetpack Premium license.
-This provides daily malware scanning, scheduled off-site website backups, and automated website restores.
+For $99 a year, you can pick up a Jetpack Premium license, which provides daily malware scanning, scheduled off-site website backups, and automated website restores.

 A Jetpack Professional license takes the Premium license one step further, offering real-time backups and on-demand malware scans.
-It’s available for $299/year.
+It’s available for $299 a year.

 Next up we have VaultPress — another member of the Automattic family.
 VaultPress is secure, reliable, and super-usable, making it probably the best dedicated website backup service around.

 Now, no website is ever completely secure.
-No matter how much effort you put into protecting your website, breaches can — and do — still happen.
-This is why it’s imperative that you backup your website.
+No matter how much effort you put into protecting your website, breaches can still happen, which is why it’s imperative you back up your website.
 Unfortunately, not enough beginner webmasters follow this advice — don’t fall into this trap yourself!

 A website backup is essentially a working copy of your site.
-If something goes wrong and your website crashes or is hacked, you can simply activate your most recent “copy” and restore your site to working order.
+If something goes wrong and your website crashes or is hacked, you can simply activate your most recent ‘copy’ and restore it to working order.

 This is where VaultPress comes into play.

-VaultPress creates scheduled or real-time backups — depending on your membership level — which are stored safely off-site.
+VaultPress creates scheduled or real-time backups — depending on your membership level — that are stored safely off-site.
 These backups can be restored in seconds should the worst happen.

 Sucuri Security (FREE)

-Sucuri are WordPress security specialists.
-As such, their free plugin is highly regarded and well worth downloading.
+Sucuri are WordPress security specialists, and, as such, their free plugin is highly regarded and well worth downloading.

-The Sucuri Security plugin automatically scans your website looking for malware and dodgy files.
+The Sucuri Security plugin automatically scans your website for malware and dodgy files.
 This latter feature is of particular importance.
-After installing Sucuri, the plugin takes note of your existing files — a “known good” configuration.
-If a file deviates from this “known good” this could be a consequence of a security breach.
+After installing Sucuri, the plugin takes note of your existing files — a ‘known good’ configuration — and, if a file deviates from this ‘known good’, it could be the consequence of a security breach.

 On top of their plugin, another superb Sucuri service well worth considering is their Website Firewall (Cloud WAF).

 SecuPress is the new kid on the block in the world of WordPress security.
-It’s the latest release from WP Media, the team who achieved staggering growth with their WP Rocket plugin.
-This has seen SecuPress — despite currently being at pre-release stage — garner serious attention.
+It’s the latest release from WP Media, the team who achieved staggering growth with their WP Rocket plugin, which has seen it garner serious attention, despite being at pre-release stage.

-The plugin’s main selling point is the powerful SecuPress Scanner.
-This scans your website for security vulnerabilities in six key areas:
+The plugin’s main selling point is the powerful SecuPress Scanner, which scans your website for security vulnerabilities in six key areas: